kevink018/fasttrack/Part-2/README.md

 In this challenge, you'll actually be taking things offsite.
 Follow the steps below to get yourself setup and ready to go for the challenge.

-- Visit mhttps://mastery.games/p/flexbox-zombies and click the pink button that says 'Master flexbox for free ($225 value)'
+- Visit https://geddski.teachable.com/p/flexbox-zombies and click the pink button that says 'Learn flexbox for free ($$$ value)'
 - Create an account
 - Under Mastery Games, select Flexbox Zombies
 - You're ready to go!

 ## A Quick Overview:

-First off, what is Flexbox (or FLexible Box Layout Module)?
+First off, what is Flexbox (or Flexible Box Layout Module)?
 Flexbox is a powerful tool (a css property) that allows developers to better arrange page elements inside of flexible boxes.
 This is a great feature for responsive websites!

 This course is broken up into twelve chapters, each covering an important piece of all things that are Flexbox.